Security identity definition examples

 How security identities and permission models interact

-Once all security identities in the security identity provider have been properly resolved to individual user entities, the index can evaluate the effective permissions of each item in the secured Push source (see Defining a permission model - Effective permission evaluation with many permission sets).
+Once all security identities in the security identity provider have been properly resolved to individual user entities, the index can evaluate the effective permissions of each item in the secured Push source.
+For more information, see Effective permission evaluation with the simplified permission model.

 [